Skip to content

 Signing and Verification

-This process relies on attaching signature to the agent data model using identity-based OIDC signing flow which can be verified by other clients.
+This process involves attaching a signature to the agent data model using identity-based OIDC signing flow which can be verified by other clients.
 The signing process opens a browser window to authenticate the user with an OIDC identity provider.
 The verification process validates the agent signature against the identity provider and signature transparency services.
 These operations are implemented using Sigstore.

 ## Sign the agent data model